-Software as a Service (SaaS) applications have become “cloud backup applications”, and are increasingly popular.
-According to a survey of enterprise customers by Aberdeen Group, around 1/2 of firms are using the cloud for Customer Relationship Management (CRM) software and email (with Exchange making up 19%).
-The high adoption rate reflects software manufacturer’s focus on recurring monthly revenue models versus the older sales models where software was purchased with yearly support or maintenance fees.
-By hosting their applications, software vendors such as Microsoft CRM and Salesforce.com create higher profit margins and create tighter linkage to the end user.
-This model will eventually diminish, and disintermediate the importance of trusted consultants and IT resellers which account for approximately 30% of the traditional cost of IT.
+Software as a Service (SaaS) applications have become “cloud backup applications,” and are increasingly popular.
+According to a survey of enterprise customers, by Aberdeen Group, around 1/2 of firms are using the cloud for Customer Relationship Management (CRM) software and email, with Exchange making up 19%.
+The high adoption rate reflects software manufacturer’s focus on recurring monthly revenue models versus the older sales models, where software was purchased with yearly support, or maintenance fees.
+By hosting their applications, software vendors, such as Microsoft CRM and Salesforce.com, create higher profit margins and create tighter linkage to the end user.
+This model will eventually diminish, lessening the importance of trusted consultants and IT resellers, which account for approximately 30% of the traditional cost of IT.

-“Granular restore” refers to the ability to restore a single record or a piece of data without having to roll back an entire database to a day or two earlier.
-An example of this is a company with 200 email users where the CEO accidentally deletes 1 email.
-In recovering that email requires restore the entire email data base to a last night, the cost to the enterprise of all other users losing their last emails is unacceptable.
+- Cloud vendors have no granular restore.
+“Granular restore” refers to the ability to restore a single record, or a piece of data, without having to roll back an entire database to a day, or two, earlier.
+An example of this is a company with 200 email users, where the CEO accidentally deletes one email.
+In recovering that single email, it requires a restore of the entire email data base to the night prior.
+The cost to the enterprise, and to all of the other users losing their most recent emails, is unacceptable.

+- Cloud vendors charges to do restores ($10,000 for restoring data from salesforce.com).
 As reported by backupcentral.com, protecting your data is intended to allow your cloud vendor to recover from a data center failure.
-They don’t consider an employee mistake the emergency it may be for you.
+They do not consider an employee mistake the emergency it may be for you.
 Asking for a restore can incur significant costs.

-- Cloud vendor has inadequate versions or ability to save Archive data long term.
+- Cloud vendors have inadequate versions, or abilities, to save ‘Archive’ data long term.
 Many clients need 7-27 year retention.

 HIPAA, Sarbanes Oxley, Gramm–Leach–Bliley, and other laws may dictate that you retain data for many years.
 While your cloud vendor may be happy to retain this data based on monthly fees per GB/Month, it may make sense to move old data to cold storage to eliminate high monthly data fees.

-On January 19, 2012 following a U.S. indictment accusing MegaUpload of harboring millions of copyrighted files, servers containing 150 million users data were seized.
+- Cloud vendors get raided by Feds (servers taken), or served by a court case, demanding data.
+On January 19, 2012, following a U.S. indictment accusing MegaUpload of harboring millions of copyrighted files, servers containing 150 million users data were seized.
 What if the actions of one user on a particular cloud vendor impacted the up-time of millions of other users?
 There are stories of MegaUpload customers trying desperately to get data back that was contained on servers seized by the government.

-We’ve all had it happen.
+- Forgotten password, or inexplicably locked out of account, after multiple retry attempts.
+We have all had it happen.
 One night we have a bit too much on our minds and forget a password.
-We struggle to log-in to an application we use every day.
-We fail to log into the account we use all the time.
-After multiple log-in attempts the entire account is locked out.
-Perhaps we are the administrator so the entire cloud infrastructure becomes unavailable until we call tech support.
+We struggle to log-in to an application we use every day, and we fail to log into the account we use all the time.
+After multiple log-in attempts, the entire account is locked out.
+Perhaps we are the administrator, so the entire cloud infrastructure becomes unavailable until we call tech support.
 The feeling of not having a backup at this moment is awful.

-Summary: A whole host of problems can occur when trusting cloud vendors with valuable corporate data.
-While cloud computing is an inevitable part of corporate life and will likely gain traction in years to come, IT professionals should put reverse cloud backup systems in place to provide protection against common problems.
+A whole host of problems can occur when trusting cloud vendors with valuable corporate data.
+While cloud computing is an inevitable part of corporate life, and will likely gain traction in years to come, IT professionals should put reverse cloud backup systems in place to provide protection against common problems.
 While proprietary data formats remain a significant obstacle to meaningful reverse cloud backup, the ability to retain local control is clearly very important.
-Use whatever methods are available to give you compliance and leverage with cloud vendors as you move into the future.